openpathsampling/openpathsampling/docs/developers/snapshot_features.rst

   automatically included when the ``coordinates`` feature module is attached to the snapshot.

-One important point: **all snapshots should include the ``engine`` feature.** Several parts of OPS storage and analysis assume that the ``engine`` property is available for any :class:`.Snapshot`.
+One important point: **all snapshots should include the engine feature.**
+Several parts of OPS storage and analysis assume that the ``engine`` property is available for any :class:`.Snapshot`.

 For many molecular dynamics purposes, the built-in snapshot features will be sufficient, and you can just attach them to your engine.
 See the list of common snapshot features, along with their implementation details, for more information on the built-in snapshot features.
+The following subsections will describe how to

+A snapshot feature module may include the following information:

+* docstring: A partial numpydoc-style docstring to document the features in this module
+* feature-defining lists (``variables``, ``minus``, ``numpy``, ``lazy``, ``dimensions``): Lists of strings for stored features.
+See details in the section on stored snapshot features.
+* ``netcdfplus_init`` method: Method used in initialize storage information in the netcdfplus format.
+* ``@property`` features: Snapshot features that can be implemented as properties.
+See section on creating property snapshot features for more information.

 Creating Non-Stored (Property) Snapshot Features
 ------------------------------------------------